A senior warning sign for Trump: ‘Go Biden’ cry at Villages | WTOP

 It’s not a cry that might be expected to resound in The Villages, and it’s certainly not one that is encouraging to President Donald Trump.
 Older voters helped propel him to the White House — the Pew Research Center estimates Trump led among voters 65 and older by 9 percentage points in 2016 — and his campaign hoped they would be a bulwark to cement a second term.

 But there have been warnings that older voters are in play.
-To be sure, Trump has solid support among older adults, but his campaign has seen a drop-off in its internal research, according to campaign aides, and some public polls suggest Democrat Joe Biden is running ahead or just even with Trump.
+Trump’s campaign has seen a drop in support among older adults in its internal research, according to campaign aides, and some public polls suggest Democrat Joe Biden is running ahead or just even with Trump.

 The president has tried to shore up his popularity with older adults.
 He has emphasized themes of law and order, and has warned that Democrats would preside over a sundering of the suburbs.
 He has promoted his prescription drug policy.
 And he has kept up steady visits to Florida — after Maine, the state with the oldest population — and advertised heavily there.

-The Morse family, which developed the community northwest of Orlando, has given hundreds of thousands of dollars to Republican campaigns over the years.
-During the 2008 presidential race, GOP vice presidential candidate Sarah Palin drew a stadium-sized crowd with 60,000 residents flocking to see her in one of the community’s town squares.

-Last fall, Trump picked The Villages to promote his support for Medicare and its private insurance option.

-But on Wednesday, the scene told a markedly different story.
+On Wednesday, the scene in The Villages underscored that belief.
 An armada of as many as 500 golf carts gathered at the Sea Breeze Recreation Center to caravan to the nearby elections office, so folks could drop off ballots for Biden.

-As each cart rolled into the parking lot and slid a ballot into a locked box under the watchful eye of elections supervisors, dozens lined the sidewalk, cheering and clapping every time a vote was cast.

-“I think we all came out of the closet for this election,” said Branscome.

 Susan MacManus, a University of South Florida distinguished professor of government and international affairs, said The Villages and its powerful voting demographic have become less Republican over the years because of an influx of more liberal people from the Northeast.